 Mini-pupillages are assessed and an essential part of our recruitment procedure.
 We ask all applicants interested in undertaking pupillage at 3VB to apply for and complete a mini-pupillage prior to applying for pupillage.

-Mini-pupillages provide us with an opportunity to assess your suitability for a career at the commercial bar before we invite applicants to first-round pupillage interviews.
-Mini-pupillages provide you with the opportunity to impress us at an early stage and to demonstrate your interest in 3VB.
+Mini-pupillages provide us with an opportunity to assess applicants’ suitability for a career at the Commercial Bar before we issue invitations for pupillage interviews.
+Mini-pupillages give you a chance to introduce yourself to us at an early stage and to demonstrate your interest in 3VB.
 They also allow you to decide whether our chambers would be right for you.